AnVNP58030/Aseprite-Animated-Sprite-Editor-Pixel-Art-Tool-Desktop/README.md

 ---
 ## 📜 License
 MIT License – for this community/resources repo only.
-Official Aseprite: proprietary (purchase required for full use).

 ---
 ## ⭐️ Support
 If these resources helped your pixel art & animations – star the repository!
 Support Igara Studio by buying Aseprite on Steam or aseprite.org.